Spencer House, Westminster: Restoration: 1985–1990

 Spencer House remains in the ownership of the Earls Spencer, the current freeholder being Charles Spencer, 9th Earl Spencer, brother of Diana, Princess of Wales.
-However, since the Second World War, the house has been continuously let out.
-In 1948 it was leased to Christie's auctioneers, in 1956 to the British Oxygen Company, and in 1963 to the Economist Intelligence Unit.

-On 25 December 1986, RIT Capital Partners, the family company of Jacob Rothschild, 4th Baron Rothschild, secured a 96-year lease (with an additional 24-year option) with an annual rent of £85,000.
+In 1985 RIT Capital Partners, the family company of Jacob Rothschild, 4th Baron Rothschild, secured a 96-year lease (with an additional 24-year option) with an annual rent of £85,000.
+Lord Rothschild and The Rothschild Investment Trust reportedly spent £16 million on restorating the House and grounds to their original appearance during the late 1980s.